-Recently DNA Land has partnered with Luna DNA, a company that enables its to contribute to research and getting compensated.
+DNA Land partnered with Luna DNA, a company that enables its users to contribute to research and get compensated.
 Check out our Luna DNA review!

 “It’s free, but the DNA matching isn’t great, and the database is small.
 They have matches for me on that site that are also on other sites, but with cm numbers that are crazy high.”

-There aren’t many reviews yet of the new commercial version of the website.
+There aren’t many reviews of the new commercial version of the website.

 Pros and Cons

-- Users seem to have found more relatives than other testing companies too.
+- Users seem to have found more relatives than with other testing companies

-- Ancestry and trait results were not found to be as accurate when compared to other testing companies.
+- Ancestry and trait results were not as accurate when compared to other testing companies

-We finish our DNA Land review with comparisons to Nebula Genomics and other genetic testing companies.
+We conclude our DNA Land review with comparisons to Nebula Genomics and other genetic testing companies.

 |DNA Land||23andMe||Ancestry DNA||Nebula Genomics|